-In short, your content calendar serves as a sort of week-to-week outline of…
+In short, your content calendar serves as a week-to-week outline of…

-This ensures that your content and frequency are both optimised so your appropriate audience members see your content at the proper times.
+This ensures that your content and frequency are both optimised so your target audience sees your brand’s content at the right times.

 For example, you might have a persona that’s super busy and can only take in bite-sized content during their lunch break.

-And on the flip side, you may have audience members who spend forever checking out your blog post and videos.
+On the flip side, you may have audience members who spend forever checking out your blog posts and videos.